From Risky to Ready: Capital Project Planning using Agile Product Definition

 - More predictable in cost and schedule.

-- Easier to deliver with autonomous, modular teams.
+- Easier to deliver with autonomous, modular teams and new AI-enabled turnkey products / services.